 This seminar is open to the public.

 With the increasingly important role of Turkey in both the international and academic arenas, the Seminar on Turkey in the Modern World is a place for candid and constructive dialogue among faculty and students of Harvard University and the surrounding scholarly community.
-The seminar takes an interdisciplinary approach on subjects such as culture, religion, the arts, science, politics, and history.
+Turkey is at the center of a number of regions that are today working through contentious issues based on culture, history, natural resources, and politics.
+The seminar, therefore, takes an interdisciplinary approach to studying the many issues confronting the area including the work of scientists, economists, sociologists, historians, and political scientists.
 Scholars introduce their research findings for rigorous critique, often in preparation for publication.
-The co-chairs try to balance complex topics and points of view, allowing for in-depth study of current issues and occasionally reaching back into history for analytical perspective.
+There is a serious attempt to balance topics and points of view.
 Speakers include scholars, journalists, artists, parliamentarians, ministers, and diplomats from Turkey, the United States, Europe, Asia, and the Middle East.
-Cemal Kafadar, the Vehbi Koç Professor of Turkish Studies in the Department of History, and Lenore G. Martin, professor of Political Science at Emmanuel College, co-chair the seminar, which is co-sponsored by the Weatherhead Center for International Affairs and the Center for Middle Eastern Studies.
+Lenore G. Martin, a professor of political science at Emmanuel College, chairs the seminar, which is co-sponsored by the Weatherhead Center for International Affairs and the Center for Middle Eastern Studies.

 Lenore G. Martin